dpengineering/NewtonsCradle/README.md

 * Images of balls will change color based on ho many balls are being picked up on each side.

 ### Admin Button
-* The Admin button is located in the top right corner, but is invisible.
+* The Admin button is located in the bottom right corner, but is invisible.
-* Password to enter the Admin Scene is "1717"
+* Password to enter the Admin Scene is "7266"

 ### Quit
 Quits execution of the program and exits to the desktop

 ### Home
-Homes the hardware and brings back to the main screen
+Homes the hardware and brings transitions back to the main screen

 ## End of year 2018